gerritdrost/phenum/README.md

 ```

 ## Are there future plans?
 I want to look into possibilities to cache/compile enums so I don't have to rely on reflection at runtime anymore.
-I'm not sure how I want to approach it yet, I first need to find out which methods will actually be an improvement and what the implications are for developers using this. *Phenum* should remain easy to use after all :)
+I'm not sure how I want to approach it yet, I first need to find out which methods of caching/compiling will actually be an improvement and what their implications are.